 Beyond its functional user interface, it’s hard to find reasons to recommend this plugin over others.
 Like Zakeke, the MyStyle team hosts your product editor and your print files on its own servers, but without the clean UI or unique features that Zakeke offers.

 What’s more, the MyStyle service is far more expensive than Zakeke’s.
 Their developer license starts at $9 a month.
-And while this fee is already higher than that of its competition, the developer license isn’t even intended for live shops.
+And while this fee would be similar to that of the competition, the developer license isn’t even intended for live shops.
 If you hope to download print-ready versions of your customers’ designs, a standard MyStyle license will set you back $99 each month.

 A hosted service can be a compelling option if you expect hundreds of shoppers on a daily basis, but not at this price.
 If cost is not a factor or the MyStyle UI really calls out to you, go ahead and test the service with a developer license.
 Otherwise, look elsewhere.